 - Continue stirring regularly as the mixture continues to heat up for the next 10 minutes.
 Be sure to scrape the sides of the pot as you go.

 - Stir constantly during the last 5-10 minutes of cooking.
 Your mixture should start to thicken up and turn darker in color.
-This is when I use my Candy Thermometer to monitor the temperature of the candy mixture… You want it to reach ‘Soft Ball’ stage which is approx. 238 degrees.
+This is when I use my Candy Thermometer to monitor the temperature of the candy mixture… You want it to reach ‘Soft Ball’ stage which is 238 degrees F.

-- Using your oven mitts to handle the pot, carefully dump out the candied nuts/seeds onto your prepared cookie sheet & set-aside to cool completely.
+- Using your oven mitts to handle the pot, remove from heat & carefully dump out the candied nuts/seeds onto your prepared cookie sheet & set-aside to cool completely.
 Break apart any large pieces.
 I place my cookie sheet on a cooling rack to avoid any moisture during the cooling process.

 - Once the candy is cooled, you can store it in an airtight container or package it up for gift giving.